-- Students who remain on track and in good academic standing are eligible for early priority registration.
+- Students who remain on track and in good academic standing are eligible for early registration.

-What if a student cannot complete the Finish in Four Contract?
+What if a student cannot complete the Finish in Four Agreement?

 - A student who does not fulfill the requirements of the Finish in Four program experiences no penatly.

 - Before you decide to withdraw, please talk to your advisor.
 It is possible to “stop the clock” in the event of health problems, family emergencies and other approved and documented leaves of absence.

 - Meet with an academic advisor in the academic department of your major.
 Check your my.BoiseState account to determine if you have been assigned an academic advisor.
 If you have not been assigned an advisor, use the Advisor Location List https://aae.boisestate.edu/advisingcontacts/ to determine an initial contact person in your academic department.

 - During the meeting with your advisor, you will develop a four-year plan.
 Many departments have pre-developed four year plans.
 However, if you need to customize your own four year plan, please click here use the blank planner form .
 All plans will be displayed in Degree Tracker, allowing students and advisors to view progress and ease enrollment.

 - Review the agreement located at https://go.boisestate.edu/finish4/agreement/ prior to meeting with your advisor and make a list of questions.
 For answers to frequently asked questions, click on the Frequently Asked Questions link on the left hand side of this page.

 - Both the student and the advisor must sign the agreement.
 Both the four year plan and the agreement must be sent to: